wp-plugins/kaskus-emoticons/readme.txt

 Tags: kaskus,emoticons,comments,posts,smileys,smilies
 Requires at least: 2.7.1
 Tested up to: 2.8.5

-Kaskus Emoticons is emoticons used in kaskus forum.
-Kaskus it self is the largest Indonesian community that has millions members and posts.
-Some images here are copyrighted by Kaskus.
+Stable tag: 2.0

-== Description ==
+Kaskus Emoticons is an emoticon set inspired by Kaskus == Description ==
-Kaskus Emoticons is emoticons used in kaskus forum.
-Kaskus it self is the largest Indonesian community that has millions members and posts.
-Some images here are copyrighted by Kaskus.
+Kaskus Emoticons is an emoticon set inspired by Kaskus, the Largest Indonesian Community - consisting of over a million active members from all over the world.
+The images which are used in this plugin are copyright of Kaskus
 == Installation ==

 1. Upload `kaskus-emoticons` to your `/wp-content/plugins/` directory.